 Reserves v Brandon, comprehensive win, 2nd place consolidated

 On a bitterly cold day (and the occasional snow flurry), the Reserves hosted Brandon Town, their Cyril Ballyn Cup final opponents and recorded a comprehensive 8-0 victory to consolidate second place in the table.
 To make this even better, other results in the division have given the whole squad a filip for the tough games ahead.
 Long time leaders Easton suffered their first home loss of the season to East Harling (wouldn't think we would ever be thanking them but 'thank you'), 5th placed Gayton United lost at home to mid table Caister Reserves and Thetford Rovers had a 4-2 home win over 4th place Martham, our opponents next week and one of our main challengers for promotion.
 Would have been even better had 3rd place Holt United lost but their away game against Mattishall Reserves fell victim to the weather but we do have 3 games in hand and a 4 point advantage over them already.

 For the Brandon match, the squad was missing Connor Daniels (still ill) and Daniel Tuddenham(injured) with Daniel Jarvis

-on the bench although not fully recovered from an ankle injury sustained against East Harling last weekend.
-As the final score might indicate, this was a very one sided game where, what according to the teamsheet was very nearly a full strength Brandon squad, were comprehensively outplayed right from the opening whistle.
+on the bench as he is not fully recovered from an ankle injury sustained against East Harling last weekend.
+As the final score might indicate, this was a very one sided game where, what according to the teamsheet was very nearly a full strength Brandon squad, they were comprehensively outplayed right from the opening whistle.
 The earliest Fakenham chance came after only 2 minutes when a break down the left by Kyle Plumb

 saw his high cross headed away for a corner, eventually scrambled away after a goal bound shot was blocked by a Brandon defender.
 Soon after Fakenham had the ball in the net after Kyle Plumb